 A stop by the Regional Visitors Center is a great way to get you on the right track.
-Christina Payne has over twenty-plus years’ knowledge of the home furnishings industry and is the perfect person to talk to about your décor desires.
 If it’s the weekend and the Visitors Center is not open, still stop by and pick up a Home Furnishings and Design Guide to High Point and the Triad, available to the left of the front entrance.
-You can also schedule a one-on-one consultation with Christina using our Complimentary Concierge service prior to your visit.
-During your one-on-one consultation you will discuss your preferred styles, brands, timeline for delivery as well as your budget, and she will create a customized furniture shopping experience just for you!
+You can also schedule a one-on-one consultation using our Complimentary Concierge service prior to your visit.
+During your one-on-one consultation, you will discuss your preferred styles, brands, the timeline for delivery as well as your budget, and we will create a customized furniture shopping experience just for you.

 If you don’t have a specific style in mind and want to get a taste of everything High Point has to offer, we have a specific trail designed for you!
 Before hitting the ground running, you’ll want to have a hearty breakfast.
 Tom’s Place is a local favorite for breakfast and offers everything from a healthy choice breakfast to a true southern meal.
 Once you’ve filled up on breakfast, drive south on Main Street towards downtown, taking you towards a cluster of stores, nestled between the market showrooms.
 Open to public are Capa Imports, Adams Furniture, Zaki Oriental Rugs, EJ Victor Outlet, Stickley Furniture, Randall Tysinger Antiques, Baker, Ashely Interiors by Braxton Culler, Theodore Alexander Outlet, Mr. Brown London/Julian Chichester, Hurtado Furniture, and Francesco Molon.
 These stores will offer the many popular styles including antiques, Victorian, contemporary, mission and traditional.